seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **IMOGEN**
 As I am mad, I do:
-If you’ll be patient, I’ll no more be mad;
+If you'll be patient, I'll no more be mad;
 That cures us both.
 I am much sorry, sir,
-You put me to forget a lady’s manners,
+You put me to forget a lady's manners,
 By being so verbal: and learn now, for all,
 That I, which know my heart, do here pronounce,
 By the very truth of it, I care not for you,
-And am so near the lack of charity–
+And am so near the lack of charity--
-To accuse myself–I hate you; which I had rather
+To accuse myself--I hate you; which I had rather
-You felt than make’t my boast.
+You felt than make't my boast.

 **CLOTEN**
 You sin against
 Obedience, which you owe your father.
 For
 The contract you pretend with that base wretch,
-One bred of alms and foster’d with cold dishes,
+One bred of alms and foster'd with cold dishes,
-With scraps o’ the court, it is no contract, none:
+With scraps o' the court, it is no contract, none:
-Yet you are curb’d from that enlargement by
+Yet you are curb'd from that enlargement by
-The consequence o’ the crown, and must not soil
+The consequence o' the crown, and must not soil
 The precious note of it with a base slave.
-A hilding for a livery, a squire’s cloth,
+A hilding for a livery, a squire's cloth,
 A pantler, not so eminent.

 **IMOGEN**